 Example - first aid allowance applies

 Bobbette works for a community services organisation as a youth engagement officer.
-She has a Bachelor of Community Services and has experience working in other crisis centres.

-Administering first aid isn’t part of her job description.
+Her responsibility for first aid isn’t part of her job description.

 Bobbette is entitled to receive the first aid allowance.